Assistant Professor of Clinical Physical Therapy

 1540 Alcazar St., CHP 155, Los Angeles, CA 90089-9006

-Amy Pomrantz is an assistant professor of clinical physical therapy.
-She practices at USC Physical Therapy and is a board-certified orthopedic clinical specialist and a certified athletic trainer.
+Outside of her teaching duties, Dr. Amy Pomrantz practices at USC Physical Therapy and is a board-certified orthopedic clinical specialist and a certified athletic trainer.
 She specializes in the treatment of orthopedic conditions, sports-related injuries and pain management.
 She also teaches in the division and participates in clinical education.

 Dr. Pomrantz co-directs two courses in the Doctor of Physical Therapy (DPT) program, including Therapeutic Application of Physical Agents and Differential Diagnosis in Physical Therapy.
 In addition to teaching, she works as the academic coordinator of clinical education, assisting with the clinical education of DPT students.
 She is also a faculty mentor in the Orthopedic Physical Therapy Residency program and Sports Physical Therapy Residency program.